Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Projective Integration as Runge-Kutta

-Due to the first order accuracy of the inner integrator, no higher order can formally be obtained in the PRK method.
-However, the method yields higher order in the limit of vanishing $\lambda= \frac{\delta t}{\Delta t} \rightarrow 0$. \end{proof}
+We note that due to the first order accuracy of the inner integrator, no higher order can formally be obtained in the PRK method.
+However, the method can yield higher order in the limit of vanishing $\lambda= \frac{\delta t}{\Delta t} \rightarrow 0$ if higher order inner integrators are used.

 From the Butcher tableau representation, it can be shown that the original outer RK scheme is recovered (with some redundant zero rows) in the limiting case of vanishing $\lambda= \frac{\delta t}{\Delta t} \rightarrow 0$.